OpenTranslationBible/open-bible/en-GB/17.Esther/md/esther-09.md

 ## Esther 9:1

-Now in the twelfth month (that is, the month Adar),
-on the thirteenth day when the king’s command and edict were to be executed,
-on the day when the enemies of the Jews hoped to gain power over them,
+In the twelfth month, the month of Adar, on the thirteenth day, when the king's command and edict were to be enacted, the day when the enemies of the Jews hoped to overpower them, it was reversed, and the Jews gained mastery over those who hated them.
-it turned out the opposite occurred,
-so that the Jews themselves gained the upper hand over those who hated them.

 ## Esther 9:2

-The Jews assembled in their cities throughout all the provinces of King Ahasuerus
-to attack those who sought to harm them;
-and no one could stand against them,
-because the dread of them had fallen on all the peoples.
+The Jews gathered in their cities throughout the provinces of King Xerxes to attack those who sought their harm, and no one could stand against them, for the fear of them had fallen upon all peoples.

 ## Esther 9:3

-Even all the officials of the provinces, the satraps, the governors,
-and those who handled the king’s business, helped the Jews,
-because the dread of Mordecai had fallen on them.
+All the officials of the provinces, the satraps, the governors, and those who conducted the king's business supported the Jews, because the fear of Mordecai had overtaken them.

 ## Esther 9:4

-For Mordecai was great in the king’s palace,
-and his fame spread throughout all the provinces;
-for the man Mordecai became greater and greater.
+Mordecai was prominent in the king's palace, and his fame spread throughout the provinces, for he became more and more powerful.

 ---

 ## Esther 9:5

-So the Jews struck all their enemies with the sword, killing and destroying;
-and they did as they pleased to those who hated them.
+The Jews struck down all their enemies with the sword, killing and destroying them, and they did as they pleased to those who hated them.

 ## Esther 9:6

-In the citadel of Susa the Jews killed and eliminated five hundred men,
+In the citadel of Susa, the Jews killed and destroyed five hundred men.

 ## Esther 9:7

-and they killed Parshandatha, Dalphon, Aspatha,
+They also killed Parshandatha, Dalphon, Aspatha,

 ## Esther 9:8